lfe/docs/community.md

 ## Code from the Wild

-Be sure to check out the "Examples" section of the
-<a href="/">Docs home page</a>, as we have collected a list of project and
-code samples that folks have put up in various corners of Github -- all for your convenience!
+Be sure to check out the <a href="/examples.html">Examples page</a>, as we have collected a list of project and code samples that folks have put up in various corners of Github -- all for your convenience!